AlexOrlek/MOBtyping/README.md

 # Caveats

-The scripts are designed for typing plasmids of the Gammaproteobacteria group, which are thought to belong to 6 MOB types.
-However, other researchers have used a further 2 relaxase queries to type plasmids from outside Gammaproteobacteria - scripts would need to be modified if the aim is to type non-Gammaproteobacterial plasmids.
+The scripts are designed for MOB typing plasmids of the Gammaproteobacteria group, which are thought to belong to 6 MOB types.
+Likewise, the curated plasmid database (linked above) includes only Gammaproteobacterial plasmids (of the Enterobacteriaceae family).
+However, other researchers have used a further 2 relaxase queries to MOB type plasmids from outside the Gammaproteobacteria group.
+If the aim is to type plasmids from a broad taxonomic range of bacteria, scripts would need to be modified accordingly, in order to incorporate the additional 2 MOB qeuries.
+In addition, the reference plasmid database would need to be expanded to include non-Gammaproteobacterial plamsids, such that all 8 relaxase protein families would be represented in the database.

 Increasing database size inflates evalues, potentially influencing the overall MOB typing results.
 The scripts are intended to be used for typing a small number of untyped plasmids, such that the size of the plasmid database is not changed considerably after appending the untyped plasmids.